AdriaanMusschoot/Amugen/README.md

 Through the component system the user has access to the update loop and can define their own unique behaviour.
 Some pre-defined components include RenderComponent, TextComponent, TransformComponent, CollisionComponent.
 By inheriting from any of these or the base component the user can create any behaviour.

 The collision system uses a simple distance check and triggers the appropriate methods.
+When a collision is triggered it instantly calls a method an the 2 objects that collided.
+Each object should then have its own implementation of this method.

 To decouple as much as possible but still allow the components to communicate with one another, the Subject-Observer relationship is used.